Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Fairness-Privacy Dynamic via CINE

 \section{Fairness-Privacy Dynamic via CINE}

+To extend analysis beyond the simple Gaussian setting, we apply CINE to more complex distributions: mixture of Gaussians, and real-world datasets (Adult and MNIST).

-\paragraph{Mixture of Gaussians.} To move beyond the isotropic Gaussian experiments we conduct experiments using a mixture of Gaussians.
-For each conditional distribution, we utilize two 2D Gaussian distributions to create the mixture.
-We consider 2 mixtures, Mixture 1 and Mixture 2 and repeat the experiments from Section \ref{sec:chernoff_info} (for more details on these mixtures and experiments, please refer to Appendix \ref{sec:exp_det}).
-Here we observe that we are able to recover cases very similar to the isotropic Gaussian experiments.
-Using Mixture 1 we demonstrate that the CD spikes as we increase the variance of the noise (Figure \ref{fig:3a}), similar to the trend we observed in Case 1 with isotropic Gaussians.
-Additionally, we observe a steepening in the fairness accuracy curve similar to the previous case (Figure \ref{fig:3b}).
-Using Mixture 2 we demonstrate that CD can quickly decay towards 0 like in Case 2 from the earlier setting (Figure \ref{fig:3c}).
-Further we see that the fairness accuracy curves flatten as noise increases and we can even obtain free fairness (Figure \ref{fig:3d}).
+\textbf{Mixture of Gaussians.} We extend beyond the isotropic Gaussian setting by utilizing a more complex mixture of Gaussian setting.
+For each conditional distribution, we utilize two 2D Gaussian distributions to build the mixture.
+We consider 2 mixtures, which we name Mixture 1 and Mixture 2 and repeat the experiments from Section \ref{sec:chernoff_info} (for more details on these mixtures and experiments, please refer to Appendix \ref{sec:exp_det}).
+Using Mixture 1, we demonstrate that the CD spikes as we increase the variance of the noise (Figure \ref{fig:3a}), similar to the trend we observed in Case 1 with isotropic Gaussians.
+We also observe a steepening in the fairness accuracy curve, as predicted by increasing CD (Figure \ref{fig:3b}).
+Using Mixture 2, we show that CD can quickly decay towards 0 (Figure \ref{fig:3c}), similar to Case 2 in the isotropic Gaussian setting.
+Further, we see that the fairness accuracy curves flatten as noise increases and we can obtain free fairness (Figure \ref{fig:3d}).